Best Beaches Around the World According to Travel Experts

 Shoal Bay Beach, Caribbean Island of Anguilla

-One of my favorite beaches in the world is Shoal Bay Beach on the Caribbean island of Anguilla.
-Anguilla’s one of the few Caribbean islands remaining where you won’t find crowds of shoulder-to-shoulder sun seekers, even on the most popular of the island’s 33 beaches.
-During my time there, I would often go for a swim and come out to find that I had the entire white sand beach to myself.
+One of my best beaches around the world is Shoal Bay Beach on the Caribbean island of Anguilla.
+Anguilla’s one of the few Caribbean islands remaining where you won’t find crowds of shoulder-to-shoulder sun seekers — even on the most popular of the island’s 33 beaches.
+During my time there, I would go for a swim and find I had the entire white-sand beach to myself.

 Micki Kosman, Travel Expert, The Barefoot Nomad

 After visiting 80 countries around the world, traveling deep for seven years, I have to say Koh Tao is the best beach.
 It’s a perfect place for diving and snorkeling during the day.
 Ask someone who can drive you in a small boat.
 Then get lost in the small beach — a perfect day to be alone or spend with a someone special, away from the hustle of daily life.
 You can rent a motorbike and explore the island.

 Need to just relax?
 Enjoy sunbathing or sitting down with a smoothie.
 You can enjoy Thai gastronomy anytime of the day at very affordable prices.
 At night, hang out and meet people partying on the beach.